How Many Attempts Are Allowed for CLAT Exam?

 The Common Law Admission Test, commonly abbreviated as CLAT, is the most prestigious law examination for both UG as well as PG courses.
 Every year lakhs of students apply for this exam, but only a few get to change their luck.
-That being said, a common question among the students is - “How many attempts do I have to give the CLAT exam?”
+That being said, a common question among the students is - “Can i take CLAT Exam more than once?”

-The straightforward answer to this question is No. There is no limit to attempt the CLAT exam and the students can take the exam as many times as they wish.
+The straightforward answer to this question is Yes.
+There is no limit to attempt the CLAT exam and the students can take the exam as many times as they wish as per CLAT 2026 Overview released by the authorities.
 However, there are some eligibility criteria that the aspirants must follow to be eligible to apply for the exam.

 CLAT UG (Undergraduate) Attempt Limit